StichtingOpenGeo/ndov-helpdesk/README.md

 ndov-helpdesk
 ======================
-Called such because it used to be a ticketing system, but is no longer.
+Called such because it used to be a ticketing system, but is no longer, functions as a fancy signup form.[]()

 Signup
 ----